Comfort Found in Good Old Books

 And so, in this roundabout way, I come back to my library shelves, to urge upon you who now are wrapped warm in domestic life and love to provide against the time when you may be cut off in a day from the companionship that makes life precious.
 Take heed and guard against the hour that may find you forlorn and unprotected against death’s malignant hand.
 Cultivate the great worthies of literature, even if this means neglect of the latest magazine or of the newest sensational romance.
 Be content to confess ignorance of the ephemeral books that will be forgotten in a single half year, so that you may spend your leisure hours in genial converse with the great writers of all time.

-When many of Fitch’s readers asked him to list the great books that had proved so comforting to him in his sorrow, he wrote this book.
+In the weeks following Fitch’s article in the Chronicle, many readers asked him to list the great books that had proved so comforting to him in his sorrow.
+Fitch did so in his Sunday columns over the following weeks.
+In 1911, he gathered them together and published them under the headline of his original article, Comfort Found in Good Old Books.
 It proved a good seller for Paul Elder and was reprinted several times.

 Consolatio